 Apply Templates consists of four stages, each one a step in the overall wizard.
 The steps are:

 - 1. Select Template.

-- Select Nodes.
+- 2. Select Nodes.

-- Preflight.
-This is a test run, simulating what happens if the template is pushed to the selected nodes.
+- 3. Preflight.
+This test run simulates what happens if the template is pushed to the selected nodes.

 - 4. Execution.

 To apply a template:

 1. Select Configure Nodes > Configuration Templating > Apply Templates.